turingschool/backend-curriculum-site/module4/capstone_project_overview.md

 The Capstone Project will last two weeks and will consist of student's building meaningful, publishable work of their choosing.
 An instructor will be assigned to each student and act as the Technical Lead.

+The project consists of two "sprints": the first finishes on Friday of Week 4, the other on Monday of Week 6.

 Technical Expectations
 ---------------------